openzfs/openzfs-docs/docs/Performance and Tuning/ZIO Scheduler.rst

 typically increase as the number of concurrent operations issued to physical devices, reducing the burstiness in the number of concurrent operations also stabilizes the response time of operations from other queues.
-This is particular important for the sync read and write queues, where the periodic async write bursts of the txg sync can lead to device-level contention.
+This is particularly important for the sync read and write queues, where the periodic async write bursts of the txg sync can lead to device-level contention.
 In broad strokes, the ZIO scheduler issues more concurrent operations from the async write queue as there's more dirty